Ankush7890/FFNeuralNetwork/README.md

 # Feed Forward Neural Network from scratch

+This project has been implemented using two ways.

 - withEigen: Using Eigen library [ Eigen ]
 - withoutEigen: This part is based on vector library in std namespace [ std::vector ]